., click here to update your profile and earn points towards a Starbucks gift card

 What can parents and educators do?

-• Start a dialogue about social media with your kids at a young age and create a Family Media Agreement WITH your students
+• Start a dialogue about social media with your kids at a young age and create a Family Social Media Agreement WITH your students

 • Ensure your students are equipped with the relevant skills to be able to navigate social media